 Marwood Parish Church Devon.

 St Gabriel the comforting angel is represented on the right of St Michael with hands uplifted in benediction.
 On a scroll is the word “Ave”.
 To the left of St Michael stands St Raphael, the divine healer, whose left hand grasps a staff.
-Both St Gabriel and St Raphael have wings of Crimson and stand on a mosaic floor.
+Both St Gabriel and St Raphael have wings of crimson and stand on a mosaic floor.
 Beneath the figures of the angels is the inscription “Therefore with angels and archangels and with all the company of heaven we laud and magnifythy glorious name”.
-At the base of the window is the inscription “To the glory of God this window is erected by Rose Heyworth in loving memory of her loving husband Lawrence Heyworth.
-Her Mother Susanna Ruth Bates and her step-father John Bates all of Whitefield in this parish 1910”.
+At the base of the window is the inscription “To the glory of God this window is erected by Mrs Rose Heyworth in loving memory of her loving husband Mr Lawrence Heyworth.
+Her mother Mrs Susanna Ruth Bates and her step-father Mr John Bates, all of Whitefield in this parish 1910”.

-Anna-Louise Bowman of Marwood kindly sent me a photograph of the window after it was altered and the new dedication was added, also the following information on Heyworth Potter Lawrence Heyworth –
+Anna-Louise Bowman of Marwood Parish Church kindly sent me a photograph of the window after it was altered and the new dedication added, also the following information on Mr Heyworth Potter Lawrence Heyworth –

-“Captain Heyworth Potter Lawrence Heyworth died in August 6th 1915.
-Son of Lawrence Heyworth was a career soldier, educated at Harrow and Trinity College Cambridge, Heyworth Potter Lawrence first saw action in South Africa in the Boer War where he earned the Queen’s South Africa War Medal with clasps for Cape Colony, Transvaal and Orange Free State.
-Perhaps in tribute to his son, Colonel Heyworth later named areas of his woods at Whitefield after battles in the Boer War, including Spion Kop and Tugela Woods.
+“Captain Heyworth Potter Lawrence Heyworth died August 6th 1915.
+Son of Lawrence Heyworth was a career soldier, educated at Harrow and Trinity College Cambridge, Mr Heyworth Potter Lawrence first saw action in South Africa during the Boer War where he earned the Queen’s South Africa War Medal with clasps for Cape Colony, Transvaal and Orange Free State.
+Perhaps in tribute to his son, Colonel Heyworth later named areas of his woods at Whitefield, Devon after battles in the Boer War, including Spion Kop and Tugela Woods.